multiversx/mx-docs/docs/technology/secure-proof-of-stake.md

+---
+id: secure-proof-of-stake
-# Secure Proof of Stake
+title: Secure Proof of Stake
+---

 Elrond's approach for consensus is called Secure Proof of Stake (SPoS).
 It innovates in the manner in which validator nodes are selected for consensus out of a shard and also in the steps taken by the validators to complete the consensus process as efficiently as possible.
 Let's take a look.